Living Choice/Money Follows the Person

 - People First Language will pervade all communications and interactions.
 People are considered people first and are not identified by their disability, race, background, culture and socioeconomic status.

-- The Living Choice Project approach to transition planning promotes a holistic view of a person during the transition planning process and enhances coordination of supports and services.
+- The Living Choice Program approach to transition planning promotes a holistic view of a person during the transition planning process and enhances coordination of supports and services.

-- The Living Choice Project facilitates individual and professional collaboration at both the state and local level including program development, implementation, evaluation, and policy formation.
+- The Living Choice Program facilitates individual and professional collaboration at both the state and local level including program development, implementation, evaluation, and policy formation.